-Mustard Seed's works at the Eastern Archipelago dated back from 1976 when our founder Lillian Dickson set her beautiful feet for the first time.
-With the help of Dr. Bob Pierce, the first school and teacher training program were established at the highland of Papua.
-The works continue making footprints for generations.
+Mustard Seed's journey on the Eastern Archipelago began in 1976, when our founder Lillian Dickson set her beautiful feet there for the first time.
+With the help of Dr. Bob Pierce, the first school and teacher training program were established in the Papua highlands.
+The legacy of these initial footprints continues to impact generations to come.

 JUNIOR HIGH STUDENTS